imagej/imagej.github.io/_pages/plugins/docker.md

 Which should pop up a window with Fiji running.

-## On OSX
+## On macOS

 ### boot2docker

-To get a GUI application running on OSX, we can adapt the techniques discussed in [this docker issue](https://github.com/docker/docker/issues/8710) to run an X11 session, and share it with Docker.
+To get a GUI application running on macOS, we can adapt the techniques discussed in [this docker issue](https://github.com/docker/docker/issues/8710) to run an X11 session, and share it with Docker.

 First, you will need to install the following: